DevcodeCJ/blog-site/README.md

 **Hello!** 👋

-This is a NodeJS basic blog app, set up with the bare minimum functionality to display blogs, add blogs and delete exiting blogs from a non-SQL database.
-It makes use of MongoDB on the backend for storage, and the app is run on your localhost on port 3000.
+A basic NodeJS blog app, set up with the bare minimum functionality to display blogs, add blogs and delete exiting blogs from a MongoDB backend.
+It's currently run on localhost, listening on port 3000.

+- 👉 Now hosted on Heroku.
+Visit the link [here](...)

 ## Building the project